Llanelli RFC

 The club's historic home ground was Stradey Park in Llanelli, but they moved in 2008 to the new Parc y Scarlets in adjacent Pemberton.
 The club song is "Sosban Fach", a Welsh song meaning "Little Saucepan", which is sometimes sung by the club's fans during matches as the club anthem.
 The team colours are scarlet and white.

-Following the 2003 regionalisation of Welsh rugby, Llanelli is now a feeder club to the Scarlets regional team.
+Following the 2003 regionalisation of Welsh rugby, Llanelli became a feeder club to the Scarlets regional team.
+Following the 2022-23 season, the club was disbanded.

 Club history

 In the beginning

-After attending a Good Friday service in Chapel, a group of young athletes from Llanelli met to discuss the formation of a new rugby club in the area.
-One of those men was John D Rogers, a young industrialist who had learned to play rugby union football at Rugby School, the game's birthplace.
+After attending a Good Friday service in chapel, a group of young athletes from Llanelli met to discuss the formation of a new rugby club in the area.
+One of those men was John D. Rogers, a young industrialist who had learned to play rugby union football at Rugby School, the game's birthplace.
 He was assisted by C. Hilton, who became the club's inaugural honorary secretary.
 On Easter Saturday, 30 March 1872, the group reconvened to confirm the formation of Llanelli RFC.
-However, due to a lack of opposition and the limitations of transport at that time, no other town club was within a suitable travelling distance until 1875-76.
+However, due to a lack of opposition and the limitations of transport at that time, no other town club was within a suitable travelling distance until 1875–76.

-The club used People’s Park in Llanelli for practice.
+The club used People's Park in Llanelli for practice.
 The playing kit was dark blue, with high-collared jerseys and tight trousers that reached well below the knee, and blue caps.

 Up until then Llanelli and Neath were the only first-class clubs in Wales (Neath being one year older).